tinymachine/macsetup/README.md

     - `casks` are Mac apps installed by Homebrew.
 (Casks prefixed with '#' are ignored.
 Search for apps on [brew.sh](brew.sh))
     - `brews` are cli tools installed by Homebrew
     - `npm` are Node packages installed by npm
-- Heads up: `brew install --cask` fails if a cask app was already install without using brew.
+- Heads up: `brew install --cask` fails if a cask app was already installed without using brew.
-- In addition to apps, this script sets some system preferences.
+- In addition to apps, this script...
+    - Sets some system preferences.
+See the 'CONFIGURE: System & Safari Preferences' section in `slay`.
+    - Gives the option of downloading Apple's UI fonts SF Pro, SF Compact, and SF Mono.
 - The script can be run using `bash setup.sh`.

-Mihira Jayasekera
+Mihira Jayasekera\
 July 21, 2021

----
+***

 # 🐝 Formation <a href="https://www.patreon.com/minamarkham"><img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="100"></a>